 More Intervals, Just For Fun

 Intervals are fun if you make them fun.
-You’ve got your interval sprints going on to improve your Lacrosse speed and endurance – but interval training can also be applied to several other workouts.
+You’ve got your interval sprints going on to improve your Lacrosse team's speed and endurance – but interval training can also be applied to several other Lacrosse workouts.
 Try interval rotations with push-ups to side-shuffles across the field and throw in some stationary squats for an extra boost of power.
-Intervals are great for your cardio and endurance – but combining them with strength training and weights will be even more beneficial for the Lacrosse season.
+Intervals are great for cardio and endurance – but combining them with strength training and weights will be even more beneficial for the Lacrosse season.

 Share this Story